TheTraveller95/Ecuador/README.md

 ## Deployment

-The project deployment has been done using GitHub.
+The project deployment has been done using GitHub pages.
-After signing up to the GitHub portal, I created a new repository called Ecuador and I made it pubblic.
-After that I signed up to the online IDE GitPod and connected it to my GitHub profile by adding the GitPod browser extention.
 The pubblic accessible web link of my project has been deployed by going to GitHub --> Ecuador repository --> Settings --> scrolling down until GitHub Pages and changing the first option from None to Master Branch.

 In order to run the code locally you need to click on the Clone or Download button.
-There you have 2 option, or download the zip directly or run the command XXXXXXX and paste the link provided.
+There you have 2 option, or download the zip directly or run the command git clone https://github.com/TheTraveller95/Ecuador.git.

 ## Credits